lecode-official/simple-ioc/README.md

 ## Acknowledgements

-[Ninject](http://www.ninject.org/) may probably have noticed, that Simple IoC looks a lot like [Ninject](http://www.ninject.org/).
+[Ninject](http://www.ninject.org/) users may probably have noticed, that Simple IoC looks a lot like [Ninject](http://www.ninject.org/).
 This is actually no coincidence, this project originally was created because we were developing on a platform, where [Ninject](http://www.ninject.org/) was unavailable at the time.
-[Ninject](http://www.ninject.org/) is a great inversion of control container and still our personal favorite.
-Because of that we want give a big shoutout to
-[Nate Kohari](http://nate.io/) who is the brilliant developer behind [Ninject](http://www.ninject.org/).
+Simple IoC is heavily influenced by [Ninject](http://www.ninject.org/), which is a great inversion of control container and still our personal favorite.
+Because of that we want give a big shoutout to [Nate Kohari](http://nate.io/) who is the brilliant developer behind [Ninject](http://www.ninject.org/).
 We really appreciate his great work for the community.

 ## Using the Project